scipy-conference/scipy_proceedings/papers/mark_fenner/01_fenner.rst

 in DNA, protein, or RNA, which often produce very large datasets [Hell02].
 Multi-channel microarray experiments have similar background noise challenges as confocal microscopy.
-Most microarray experimental data is captured in the form on two-color channel images with background noise generated from non-specific label binding or processing artifacts.
+Most microarray experimental data is captured in the form of two-color channel images with background noise generated from non-specific label binding or processing artifacts.
 A third biological application for our automated thresholding method is magnetic resonance imaging (MRI) [Bal10].
 In